How the Waste Was Won

 With its location in the high desert, water is a precious resource at Grand Canyon, which makes conservation a natural obligation.
 In addition to encouraging visitors to participate in the Change the Course (CTC) campaign which, with the simple pledge to observe water conservation practices, vows to commit 1,000 gallons of water to the Colorado River, Perkins is proud of Xanterra’s approach to Grand Canyon lodges old and new.

-“We’ll soon be building a new hotel that replaces a modular hotel that was less efficient.
-Many of the decisions are reached only after analyzing every piece of equipment for conservation and efficiency,” he says.
-“In our current lodges, we recently replaced more than 900 2.5 gallons-per-minute showerheads to low-flow 1.5 gallon-per-minute versions in the last few years.
+“We are currently building a new hotel that replaces a modular hotel that was less efficient.
+Many of the decisions regarding the new building are reached only after analyzing every piece of equipment for conservation and efficiency,” he says.
+“In our current lodges, we replaced more than 900 2.5 gallons-per-minute shower heads to low-flow 1.5 gallon-per-minute versions in the last few years.
 That resulted in tremendous water savings.
 In just the first five months after the project began, we saved nearly one million gallons of water.”
 These shower heads are so effective that our guests do not realize they are low flow shower heads.
 We hear from guests every month who ask why our shower heads are not low flow.
 It is always a success when we can be more efficient without affecting guest service.

 Facing the Future